 Teacher wins TPD claim for $247k in less than 2 months of lodgement

-Following incidences of workplace bullying and harassment, she experienced symptoms of severe anxiety and depression ultimately leading to the cessation of all employment in 2015.
+Following incidences of workplace bullying and harassment, our client experienced symptoms of severe anxiety and depression ultimately leading to the cessation of all employment in 2015.

-In addition to anxiety and depression, Ms C suffered from agoraphobia, memory impairment, frequent nightmares, had difficulty concentrating and making decisions.
+In addition to anxiety and depression, our client suffered from agoraphobia, memory impairment, frequent nightmares, had difficulty concentrating and making decisions.
 She was also subsequently diagnosed with secondary conditions including SLE, cerebral lupus and lumbar puncture in 2017.

-While initially engaging the professional services of Gerard Malouf and Partners in respect of a Workers Compensation claim, our expert Solicitors quickly identified a potential further claim to be explored on Ms C’s behalf.
+While initially engaging the professional services of Gerard Malouf and Partners in respect of a Workers Compensation claim, our expert Solicitors quickly identified a potential further claim to be explored on her behalf.

-In preparing the claim for lodgement, our Solicitors considered what the appropriate “date of disablement” would be noting Ms C had multiple conditions diagnosed over the course of a few years.
+In preparing the claim for lodgement, our Solicitors considered what the appropriate “date of disablement” would be noting our client had multiple conditions diagnosed over the course of a few years.
 When assessing a claim for total and permanent disablement, the Superfund/Insurer are required to determine the date which the member became “disabled”.
 This date can make or break the outcome of a claim.